open-socialism/open-socialism-site/introduction.md

 * Limited power and wealth inequality
 * Meritocracy

 All these attributes are important.
 We have evolved to operate in such a way.
-However, what is the key difference between the tribal model and the systems we have had since then?
+However, what are the key differences between the tribal model and the systems we have had since then?

 ### Wealth accumulation is not possible